huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 3. Choose a topic name, like EC2-Start-Stop
 4. Select (tick) the topic.
 Under Actions, select Subscribe to topic.
 5. Select a protocol.
 Email is preferred.
 For endpoint, type in your email.
-You will a receive an email asking you to confirm the subscription.
+You will receive an email asking you to confirm the subscription.
 6. Go to CloudWatch in AWS Services.
 7. Click Events and then click Create rule.
 8. Under Service Name, choose EC2.